 - They want to make friends and be part of a community

-- They want to become better people
+- They want to grow as a person

 - They want to feel comforted during difficult times